labring/sealos/DEVELOPGUIDE.md

 make build BINS=sealos
 ```

-You can scp the bin file to your linux host.
+You can scp the bin file to your Linux host.

-If you use multipaas, you can mount the bin dir to the vm:
+If you use multipass, you can mount the bin dir to the vm:

 ```shell script
 multipass mount /your-bin-dir <name>[:<path>]